wwwlicious/servicestack-introspec-servicecop/readme.md

  + Non-breaking changes : ServiceCop can store a snapshot of each DTO upon successful service validation.
 Should a DTO be changed with breaking changes such as the removal or type change of a property, the DTO can fail validation enforcing backwards-compatibility.
  + DTO relocation : A DTO must be globally unique, in the event of a DTO being moved, an exception can be raised which first suspends the service pending verification and if accepted, will force the DTO requests to be redirected to the new service and a notification sent to the existing service ApiContact to remove the obsolete/moved DTO.
+ + Semver : Any non-breaking change to a DTO when compared to a previous snapshot must have a different version.

 ### Dependencies